mikeizbicki/cmc-csci143/README.md

 1. you must not copy another student's code.

 You may use any online resources you like as references.

+> *IMPORTANT:*
+>
+> If you collaborate in person with any human (besides Mike) outside of classtime,
+> then you will get a 2 day extension on all take home assignments.

 > *WARNING:*
 >